depeche-py/depeche-db/docs/index.md

 Depeche DB is obviously influenced by message stores like [EventStoreDB](https://www.eventstore.com/) and takes some inspiration from [Kafka](https://kafka.apache.org/).
+More inspiration is taken from [Marten](https://martendb.io/), a project that implements an event store on top of PostgreSQL.
 Another strong influence has been the [Message DB](https://github.com/message-db/message-db) project which is pretty similar on the implementation side.